Command Line Interface

 --ext is ignored.

-eslint lib/* --ext .js will match all files within the
+npx eslint lib/* --ext .js matches all files within the

 lib/ directory, regardless of extension.

-This option defines global variables so that they will not be flagged as undefined by the
+This option defines global variables so that they are not flagged as

 no-undef rule.
 Any specified global variables are assumed to be read-only by default, but appending